Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 6. Add Weed Protection

-Cut the hardware cloth into pieces similar to the bed’s length and attach them from one side to the other.
-To attach the pieces of hardware cloth, growers may use screws or wires.
+Cut the hardware cloth to match the bed’s length and secure it in multiple spots from one side to the other.
+Screws or wires can be used to fasten the pieces of hardware cloth.

 7. Introduce the Soil

-It is best not to use regular garden soil in these beds.
-Instead, use a high-quality soil mix or make sure the mixture includes fertile soil, organic nutrients, and a layer of compost.
-Compost helps the soil hold moisture better and keeps it slightly warmer than usual.
+Regular garden soil is not advised to be used in these beds.
+Instead, opt for a premium soil mix or ensure the soil combination contains fertile soil, organic nutrients, and a top layer of compost.
+The compost also makes the soil better at holding moisture, and a bit warmer than normal.

 8. Start Planting